skynet-05/yeetfile/README.md

 <pre>https://yeetfile.com/file_8z74nn1spdni</pre>

-This link is then formatted by either the web or CLI client with the pepper generated before uploading:
+This link is then formatted (by the client) with the pepper that the client generated before uploading:

 <pre>https://yeetfile.com/file_8z74nn1spdni<b>#neither-unarmored-uncle9</b></pre>